gdsfactory/gdsfactory/docs/component_intro.md

         return c

-    @gf.port.deco_rename_ports  # This decorator will auto-rename the ports
-    @gf.cell  # This decorator will generate a good name for the component def crossing():
+    @gf.cell  # This decorator will generate a unique name for the component def crossing():
         c = gf.Component()
         arm = crossing_arm()